 - Parsley to garnish

 - Salt to taste

-- Step 2 Start by chopping red onions and potatoes into bite-sized pieces or thick slices of one inch each.
+- Start by chopping red onions and potatoes into bite-sized pieces or thick slices of one inch each.
 You can do it as desired.
 Wash them thoroughly to get rid of any soil or bacteria present on the surface.
 Don’t forget this step, as it is important for the fresh taste of this recipe.

-- Step 3 Add some salt of around one tablespoon to 2 cups of water.
+- Add some salt of around one tablespoon to 2 cups of water.
 Bring the salted water to a boil and gently add potatoes to it.
 Cover the potatoes and let them simmer for a good 10-15 minutes until the potatoes are soft.
 Make sure to cook them only until they are tender and not until they are falling apart.